robertdmunn/lazy/README.md

 On demand assets loader built with ease, nested dependencies support and cache care.

 modlazy is a fork of Lazy Loader ( https://github.com/orenyakobi/lazy ) that fixes a bug in URL handling.

 Installation
 ----
+* Install with npm: `npm install modlazy`

 * Install with bower: `bower install modlazy`